seedot1234/model-centric-shrinking-in-MBT/models/README.md

 ## Files

-There are three folders, each containing the models of a different experiment: smartdoor, koopman, and ATM.
+There are two folders: koopman, and ATM.
 Per experiment, the model and the interface of the model are shown.
 The interface contains all the stimuli and responses that that model accepts.
+Due to confidentiality reasons, the SmartDoor model could not be published with open access.
+To gain access to this model, please contact the author.

 [^1]: Koopman, P., Achten, P., Plasmeijer, R. (2014).
 Model-Based Shrinking for State-Based Testing.
 In: McCarthy, J. (eds) Trends in Functional Programming.
 TFP 2013.
 Lecture Notes in Computer Science, vol 8322.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/978-3-642-45340-3_7